© Bill

 war.

-gambling dispute; kids and chooks running all
+dispute; kids and chooks running all over the

-shared our rations and played games with them.
+rations and played games with them.

 leave.
 We took a couple of cartons of Aussie